 Where funds have been delegated to a school for the provision of insurance the Authority will require the school to demonstrate that the cover obtained relevant to the Authority's insurable interests, under a policy arranged by the governing body, shall be as good as or better than the relevant minimum cover provided by the Authority.
-To ensure that the Authority's interests are adequately insured the school will be required to submit details of any proposed cover to the Chief Finance Officer.
+To ensure that the Authority's interests are adequately insured the school will be required to submit details of any proposed cover to the Director of Finance and Policy.
+The evidence required to demonstrate the parity of cover should be reasonable, not place an undue burden upon the school, nor act as a barrier to the school exercising their choice of supplier.
 Where a school has failed to demonstrate that it has arranged adequate cover the Authority may charge the budget share of that school the cost of insurance necessary to meet the Authority's minimum requirement.